Migrants claim being shot by Greek police, Athens denies

 It also comes amid a show of EU solidarity with Greece, which the European Commission has called Europe's "shield".

-"I am not in charge of operations, it is not up to commission to offer any opinion or judgement on a situation which is exceptional," Margaritis Schinas, an EU commissioner, said on Wednesday when asked if Greece was allowed to fire rubber bullets.
+"I am not in charge of operations, it is not up to the commission to offer any opinion or judgement on a situation which is exceptional," Margaritis Schinas, an EU commissioner, said on Wednesday when asked if Greece was allowed to fire rubber bullets.

-But for HRW's Lotte Leicht, "praising Greek border guards using tear gas and other violent means to prevent crossing at the land border and engaging in dangerous, and possibly criminal, behaviour against asylum seekers and migrants at sea, is quite frankly irresponsible".
+But for HRW's Lotte Leicht, "praising Greek border guards using tear gas and other violent means to prevent crossing at the land border and engaging in dangerous, and possibly criminal, behaviour against asylum seekers and migrants at sea, is, quite frankly, irresponsible".

 "If the EU's highest officials are willing to turn a blind eye to such abuses ... they will invite more of the same," she said.